 With the pace of 5G adoption (so far, it’s been than 4G), 2023 will be an exciting year for operators as they extend 5G coverage to more locations and invest in their new cloud infrastructure to prepare and deploy 5G standalone.
-A critical cornerstone for the success of the 5G transformation will be implementing an automated assurance solution to ensure that customer experiences are high, the transition is seamless and not disruptive, while also enabling operators to adopt a more automated approach to network operations.
+A critical cornerstone for the success of the 5G transformation will be implementing an automated assurance solution to ensure that customer experiences are high, the transition is seamless, and not disruptive while also enabling network automation so operators can adopt a more dynamic approach to network operations.

 A clear picture of where the 5G landscape sits by December 2022 is provided by the GSA:

 - 514 operators are investing in 5G worldwide

 With the continued rollout of 5G, some compelling use cases are evolving.
 Use cases that can provide real benefits, such as preventing power cuts with self-healing smart grids, automatic fault detection, and transforming healthcare capabilities.
 Additional use cases include telemedicine, remote patient monitoring, connected ambulances, or medical file transfer speeds (10 gigabits per second) crucial for the medical industry.

 All these new use cases are empowered by the high speeds, ultra-low latency, and blistering performance enabled by 5G.
 They will only increase as more operators transition to 5G Standalone (SA) from 5G Non-Standalone (NSA), unlocking the potential of “true” 5G.
 However, along with the benefits come the challenges.
 Due to the agility of these cloud-native networks, the challenge is continually monitoring services to ensure the delivery of top-quality experiences that will boost revenue and delight customers.

 Implementing an advanced automated assurance solution will be key to the success of the 5G Standalone evolution.
 So, what assurance trends do we expect will evolve in 2023?